Work from Home (song): Synopsis

 The video begins with a muscular man carrying a half-filled pack of cement.
 As the man walks, Camila sings while resting her arm in a shovel.
 Multiple workers are shown working around the area as well.
 As Camila makes her way towards a tractor, the verse switches to Normani, who is standing on a tractor shovel loader.
 Normani dances near the tractor, approaching a male worker who is sitting in the driver's seat of the vehicle.

 The group is now in front of the construction house, all performing in-sync dance choreography.
 Some of the dance routines include mimicking the visual to a jackhammer and using a driller.
 Ally is seen inside the house with a hammer, as she approaches a male construction worker, turning him around by gently grabbing his shirt and flirting with him.
 In the next scene, Dinah is standing by a wall, and makes her way towards another male worker, opening a blueprint map, and using a tape measure.
 The scene then shifts to Lauren, who is handling a blow torch.

 All the girls are then seen performing dance routines inside the hall of the house, with Lauren in the middle and two girls at each side of the staircase.
 Ty Dolla Sign appears while singing with a sledgehammer over his shoulders.
 He is seen for the first time together with the group, leaning against a wall, while the girls dance off-cam and perform twerking moves.
 The girls are now outside of the house, where night has approached, as each girl performs synchronized dance moves.

 Reception and analysis

-In an article published by Idolator, Robbie Daw praised the video for reversing the patronizing role men have and notes the Madonna inspired video direction, saying the group "appears to now be in full control of their collective sexuality and wielding it as they choose, rather than relying on it solely to sell records."
-Carl Whilliott praised the group for establishing the video as "their own", commenting on how this style of video typically suits Ty Dolla Sign.
-He, however, criticized the song for not receiving as much criticism as Rihanna's song, "Work".

 Rebecca H. Dolan from the site The Crimson noted that the video "brings women to the forefront of the workplace."
-And said that the song call something described as "neo-feminism", she wrote: "we see Fifth Harmony highlighting these concepts of ninth wave feminism, gender spheres, sexual stereotyping, etc. The whole scene takes place on a construction site—blazingly hot from the looks of it!—full of men in hard hats with bulging muscles.
+And said that the song calls something described as "neo-feminism", she wrote: "we see Fifth Harmony highlighting these concepts of ninth wave feminism, gender spheres, sexual stereotyping, etc. The whole scene takes place on a construction site—blazingly hot from the looks of it!—full of men in hard hats with bulging muscles.
 The women of Fifth Harmony appear on set as well.
 Beneath their stunningly tousled tresses, they wear construction chic leotards that are about as appropriate for manual labor, as, well, women."